dlenski/ttbindec/README.md

 Decodes the contents of a .ttbin file (currently *only* supports `file_version=7` as produced by watch firmware v1.8.25.

+    ttbin_summary.py ActivityFile.ttbin

+Prints a brief summary of the contents of a .ttbin file, and can reverse-geocode them to get approximate starting location using Google Maps API.
+Can also rename files to a naturally-sorting name format (`YYYY-MM-DDTHH:MM:SS_Activity_Duration.ttbin`).

     ttbin_scrape_defs.py # defaults to current directory, defs.py
     ttbin_scrape_defs.py --help